 Cedar shingles are excellent, or gather up different sizes of stones and arrange them to form a cave.
-Hide the house well, or the fairies won’t come live in it.
+Hide the house well, or the fairies won’t come and occupy the little dwelling.
 Putting out a small bowl of sugar or juice will attract the fairies and let them know that they are welcomed and you mean them no harm.
 If you can hide the house back in tall overhanging grass where you would never mow, so much the better.

-Fairies who live at the bottom of your garden love to plant as much as you do.
-Fairy gardens are tiny, just one seed from each plant that they are cultivating.
-One onion can last a fairy a long time!
-But most of the fairy gardens are made up of fragrant flowers.
-Bluebells, buttercups, and dandelions are fairy favorites.
+Since fairy gardens are tiny, just one seed from each plant is enough for them to cultivate.
+One onion can last a very long time!
+But most of the fairy gardens are made up of fragrant flowers: Bluebells, buttercups, and dandelions are fairy favorites.

-Providing miniature flowers and shrubbery near the fairy house will give the fairies something to take care of, they like to tinker so.
-And planting tulips and daffodils right above the smaller garden provides a place for the fairies to sit up high and watch you dig in the garden.
+Providing miniature flowers and shrubbery near their house will give the fairies something to tend, they also like to tinker.
+Planting tulips and daffodils right above a smaller garden provides a place for the fairies to sit up high and watch you as you dig in the garden.